WyldePointer/dwrap/README.md

 infrastructure, we can increase the overall productivity of our cloud(s).
 <br />

+Thinking of security, one way or another we've suffered from DNS problems at least once in our lives!
+In the most simplest form, a lot of issues can be addressed much easier and faster, and of course cheaper!

+Some of these problems are existing in HTTP(S) as well but if you do a basic comparison between number of websites that are using TLS(HTTPS) with those which are using DNSSEC or DANE, you'll get the picture.
+It also does not need your TLD to support anything special.
+They're built-in and anyone can just enable them on demand!

 Personally I believe that the HTTP(S) is a good candidate which has actually worked for a long time.(Besides the early cryptography extensions such as SSL)
 <br />